Boozle812/chronomod/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge

-In the interest of fostering an environment where we can all work together smoothly, please maintain a standard of marginal respect and focus on the goal rather than starting a pissing contest to see who can scream the loudest and have their viewpoint heard.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

-Examples of behavior that contributes to creating a productive environment
+Examples of behavior that contributes to creating a positive environment
 include:

 * Being respectful of differing viewpoints and experiences